PaperStrike/Pjax/README.md

 });
 ```

-This will enable Pjax on all links, and designate the part to replace using CSS selectors `'title', '.the-header', '.the-content', '.the-sidebar'`.
+This will enable Pjax on all links and forms, and designate the part to replace using CSS selectors `'title', '.the-header', '.the-content', '.the-sidebar'`.

 In some cases, you might want to only target some specific elements or specific moments to apply Pjax behavior.
 In that case:

 1. Set `defaultTrigger` to `false`.
-This will make Pjax not listen to link (`<a>` or `<area>` element) click and keyup events.
 2. Use `loadURL` method of the Pjax instance to let Pjax handle the navigation on your demand.

 ```js